ammarlakis/github-iac/README.md

 - **src/**: This folder contains the Terraform code that defines how GitHub resources are provisioned.
 The code reads from the `data/` folder to create the necessary resources.

-- **data/repositories/**: Contains YAML files representing the GitHub resources to be provisioned.
+- **data/repositories/**: Contains YAML files representing the repositories to be provisioned.
 Each YAML file describes a GitHub repository, with the file name matching the repository name.

+- **data/teams/**: Contains YAML files representing the teams to be provisioned.
+Each YAML file describes a GitHub team, with the file name matching the team name.

 - **data/membership.yaml**: A YAML file that assigns users to roles in the organization.